Buster began cooking as a wee pup by watching his mother fix the kibble. He was hooked. He loves preparing—and writing about—food.

 What You'll Need

-- a large kettle of boiling water
+- A large kettle of boiling water

-- a baking sheet, lined with paper towels
+- A baking sheet, lined with paper towels

-- a slotted spoon
+- A slotted spoon

-- freezer bags (I use quart-sized)
+- Freezer bags (I use quart-sized)

 What kind of squash can you use?
 Any of the varieties that are grown in summer: zucchini, yellow squash, pattypan, ball squash, etc.

+What should I do before freezing?
 After washing it thoroughly, cut off the blossom and stem ends, then cut the squash into rounds about 1/4 inch thick.

-How to Blanch Squash
+How to Blanch Squash Before Freezing

 Why is blanching important?
 The process destroys an enzyme so that your squash will remain fresh and delicious in your freezer for months.
 You have to blanch squash before you can freeze it.